apache/sling-scriptingbundle-maven-plugin/src/site/markdown/index.md

-The Apache Sling Scripting Bundle Maven Plugin provides support for generating OSGi bundles that provide embedded or precompiled scripts to perform server-side rendering in an Apache Sling application.
+The Apache Sling Scripting Bundle Maven Plugin helps with generating the OSGi bundle headers that bundles which provide embedded or precompiled scripts for server-side rendering in an Apache Sling application require in order to have themselves wired up to the Apache Sling Servlets Resolver.
 When executed, the plugin will define two project properties (`org.apache.sling.scriptingbundle.maven.plugin.Require-Capability` and `org.apache.sling.scriptingbundle.maven.plugin.Provide-Capability`) which can be used to populate the corresponding bundle headers.